bhasling/goa/README.md

 There are differences and the differences are what often confuse people.
 * A message may have multiple labels.
 That means it can look like it is in multiple folders, but it still one message.
-* A label can have many message.
-(Not really, it is really the meessage that has label not the folder that has messages).
+* A label can have many messages.
+(Not really - it is really the meessage that has label not the folder that has messages).
 However in the UI you can click on a label and see all its messages so it looks like a folder.
-In Gmail when you open a message you can see all the labels that message has and click a checkbox to remove a message from that label.
+In Gmail when you open a message you can see all the labels of that message and click a checkbox to remove a label from that message.

 If you move a message to trash you are just labeling it to with the trash label.
 It is not removed until you delete it.